top of page

 DiCocoa's Bakery & Cafe

-Our first stop on our road trip was at Dicocoa's, a cozy cafe located on Main Street, next door to the Maine Mineral Museum.
-DiCocoa's offers coffee, bakery items, homemade gelato, and groceries.
-The shop was bustling and required a small wait so we knew it had to be good.
+Our first stop on the road trip was Dicocoa's, a cozy café on Main Street, right next to the Maine Mineral Museum.
+This bustling spot offers coffee, bakery treats, homemade gelato, and groceries, and the small wait only confirmed how popular it is.

-We ordered a maple latte, a house chai, a banana poppy bread, and a blackberry scone.
-Wow, they were all delicious!
+We ordered a maple latte, house chai, banana poppy bread, and a blackberry scone—everything was absolutely delicious and exactly what we needed to kickstart our day!

 Maine Mineral & Gem Museum